lee2sman/Scripting_Spring2019/week2/README.md

 Use an event (clicking a button, a timer, or some other method) to trigger a change in the website that shows a subversive site.
 This could be a secret hacker ring, aliens, another civilization, or some group attempting to bring that corporation down, or perhaps show the company's actually true intentions.
 Use your imagination to make this wild and far out.
 You may want to plan and sketch this first in a notebook.
 You may struggle turning the idea into your head into reality via your code.
 Write down problems you can't solve in your notebook.
 Look for solutions.
 Take a break.
 Try talking to a TA.
 Or contact me.

+An example is shown in the week2_code folder called Easy_Co-Group_Limited.

 # Method

 1. Decide your fake corporate entity.
 Pick a name.
 Pick a google font to use, or several.